MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ---
-title: "Tutorial part 1: Create a simple extension"
+title: "Tutorial part 1: Display an image in a pop-up"
 description: Build an extension that displays an image file in a webpage in a pop-up, without JavaScript.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.service: microsoft-edge
 ms.subservice: extensions
-ms.date: 10/03/2024
+ms.date: 10/04/2024
 ---
-# Tutorial part 1: Create a simple extension
+# Tutorial part 1: Display an image in a pop-up

-In this tutorial, you create a simple static extension, without JavaScript, that displays the `stars.jpeg` image in a small webpage in a pop-up in any Microsoft Edge tab:
+The [Part 1 sample: Display an image in a pop-up](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1) is a simple static extension, without JavaScript, that displays the `stars.jpeg` image in a small webpage in a pop-up in any Microsoft Edge tab:

 ![The simple extension running](./part1-simple-extension-images/extension-running.png)

-You create this simple extension by doing the following:
+You create this type of extension by doing the following:
 1. Create a manifest.json file.
 1. Add icons for launching the extension.
 1. Open a default pop-up dialog.

-1. Install and test the extension.
+Along the way, you install (or update) and test the extension.

-If you want to immediately install and run the completed extension that you will build in this tutorial, or view its finished code, either:
+If you want to immediately install and run the completed extension, or view its finished code, either:
 * Clone the [MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
 Use the directory `/extension-getting-started-part1/`.
 * Download the source code from the [/part1/](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1) folder of the MicrosoftEdge-Extensions repo.